 Every company today is a software company, and the role of Chief Information Officer (CIO) has never been more important.
 But keeping the job has become much harder.

-The Business demands better software, delivered faster, with zero tolerance for outages or security breaches.
-A CIO’s performance is no longer measured by operational efficiency, but rather by great customer experiences, digital products and revenue generation.
+The business demands better software, delivered faster, with zero tolerance for outages or security breaches.
+A CIO’s performance is no longer measured by operational efficiency, rather by customer experiences, digital products and revenue generation.

 What is a value stream in software delivery?